GerardSoleCa/IOSharp-netmf-Linux/README.md

 In addition, this port uses the [GPIO, SPI and I2C from Userspace](http://www.haifux.org/lectures/258/gpio_spi_i2c_userspace.pdf) to be distribution and architecture independent.

-This project contains two specific parts that are machine-independent, while the third one it depends on the deployment device.
+This project contains two specific parts that are machine-independent, while the third one depends on the deployment device.

 Machine-Independent:
 -	The Port itself.